dseeni/dotfiles-1/README.md

 ## Requirements

 - These dotfiles are designed to work best with the Kitty terminal emulator.
 Download and install the latest binaries here - https://sw.kovidgoyal.net/kitty/binary.html

+- Ensure you have either vim >= 8.0 or neovim installed

 - Ensure you have zsh installed
 ```